lionel75013/sabrMC/README.md

 # sabrMC
 Unbiased SABR model simulation in the manner of Bin Chen, Cornelis W. Oosterlee and Hans van der Weide (2011).

-The Sigma Alpha Beta Rho model first designed by Hagan & al. is a very popular model use extensively by practitioners for interest rates derivatives.
-In this framework, volatility is stochastic, following a geometric brownian motion with no drift, whereas the forward rate dynamics are modeled with a CEV process.However, despite the simplicity of its formulation, it does not allow for closed form analytical solutions.
+The Sigma Alpha Beta Rho model (SABR) first designed by Hagan & al. is very popular and used extensively by practitioners for interest rates derivatives.
+In this framework, volatility is stochastic following a geometric brownian motion with no drift, whereas the forward rate dynamics are modeled with a CEV process.
+However, despite the simplicity of its formulation, it does not allow for closed form analytical solutions.

 Moreover as pointed by early authors Andersen (1995) and Andersen & Andreasen (2000) Euler-Maruyama and Milstein discretization scheme